A hybrid mathematical model of collective motion under alignment and chemotaxis: Conclusions

 \section{Conclusions}

 In this paper we have proposed an extension of the Cucker-Smale model introducing a mathematical model for collective motion driven by an alignment and a chemotaxis effect.
 We have adopted a hybrid description, discrete for the particles and for the motion equations, and continuous for the molecular level, containing the equation for the chemical signal.
 We have studied our model by both an analytical and a numerical point of view.
-By the analytical point of view, using a fixed--point theorem, we have proved local existence and uniqueness of the solution of the nonlinear system.
-Then, through a principle of continuation of solutions, we have extended such result proving global existence and uniqueness for all times.
-Moreover, we have investigated the asymptotic behaviour of particular equilibrium configurations, corresponding to a state in which all particles are located in a same position with zero velocity.
-On the linearized system around such configurations we have proved, using a Lyapunov functional approach, the asymptotic convergence of the particles in their centre of mass with same velocity.
+By the analytical point of view, using a fixed--point theorem, we have proved local and global existence and uniqueness of the solution of the nonlinear system.
+Moreover, we have investigated the asymptotic behaviour of the linearised system.
+We have proved the asymptotic convergence of the particles in their centre of mass with same velocity.
 Then the velocity of the centre of mass is proved to go time-asymptotically to zero.
-By a numerical point of view this property has been tested on the nonlinear system, finding a complete concordance with the analytical results, and some numerical simulations have been proposed.
-Among these, we have discussed the competition between alignment and chemotactic effects varying the parameters of the system.
-We have found a decay in the rate of convergence of the particles when the strength of the alignment term increases with respect to the chemotaxis.
-On the other hand, a growth in the rate of convergence can be found with the same parameters and with a greater number of interacting particles.
-Then we have considered the presence of two cell populations, inspired from the model for the zebrafish lateral line proposed in \citet{dicostanzo}, finding the convergence of cells towards the sources of chemical signal.
-Finally, the case of a pure chemotactic effect, without alignment, has been simulated.
-Numerical results have shown the absence of convergence in the migrating group, suggesting that our model, with the only chemotaxis mechanism, is not able to describe biological processes leading to stationary aggregates.
-Future perspectives can concern the extension of the stability result, proved on the linearized system, to the full nonlinear model.
-Furthermore, other interactions could be taken into account in the collective motion, such as adhesion-repulsion, damping or lateral inhibition terms, similar to those introduced in the aforesaid paper on the zebrafish primordium.
+By a numerical point of view this property has been tested on the full nonlinear system, finding a complete concordance with the analytical results.
+Future perspectives can concern the extension of the stability result, proved on the linearised system, to the full nonlinear model.
+Furthermore, other interactions could be taken into account in the collective motion, such as adhesion-repulsion, damping or lateral inhibition terms, similar to those introduced in \citet{dicostanzo}.
 This would be interesting in view of studying, in an analytical framework, the morphogenetic process arising in the lateral line development, and establish results in relation to the neuromast formation and deposition.